 Where art meets walls

-(Art by Luogo Comune at the Ottakringer Brewery for the 2023 festival)
+(Art by Luogo Comune at the Ottakringer Brewery for a previous festival)

 Calle Libre translates into free street in Spanish (or so Google translate tells me) and the same-named event serves as a festival and platform for contemporary urban aesthetics.
 It essentially falls into two parts.